Sony α: Camera bodies

-The Sony α model system works on the principle that the next model up in the series has additional features to the one below; for example the α330 has the features of the base model α230 but with a tilt-angle LCD and Quick AF Live View, while the α380 has the settings and features of the α330 but increased resolution of 14.2 megapixels.
+The Sony α model system follows a straightforward principle: each model in the series builds upon the features of its predecessor.
+For instance, the α330 incorporates all the capabilities of the base model α230 but adds a tilt-angle LCD and Quick AF Live View.
+Moving up the series, the α380 inherits the settings of the α330 but boasts an increased resolution of 14.2 megapixels.

 Only a few Sony APS-C DSLRs have Live View, except for the Sony α100, α200, α230, α290, α700, α850 and α900 series.
-Live View mode features a 1.4x or 2x Smart Teleconverter which digitally zooms in on the subject and reproduces pixels on a 1:1 basis, preventing degradation of picture quality.
+Live View mode offers a 1.4x or 2x Smart Teleconverter, digitally zooming in on the subject while maintaining a 1:1 pixel reproduction ratio.
+This innovative approach ensures that picture quality remains uncompromised even during digital zoom, enhancing the overall photography experience.

 In 2010 Sony replaced the legacy DSLR design with SLT cameras, where the "SLT" stands for "single-lens translucent" which refers to a fixed beam splitter in the image path.
 Sony SLT can shoot movie files at Full HD 1080p AVCHD with continuous phase detection autofocus.

 Along with the α33 and α55 cameras, Sony also announced one of the last Sony DSLRs - the α560 which can also shoot movie files at full HD stereo 1080p AVCHD, but with limited manual controls and no continuous AF.
 These three cameras use the same technology Sony Exmor APS HD CMOS sensor.
 The α33 and α55 are SLT based (fixed translucent mirrors) and can take movie files with continuous Auto Focus, whereas DSLRs using reflex mirrors typically cannot, at least not without limitations.